 When someone has a fair credit score, it indicates they aren’t the most desirable borrowers from the perspective of lending and credit companies.
 According to Experian, around 20% of people fall into the fair credit category.

 When you have fair credit, you may not be able to qualify for the best credit cards.
 This can sometimes feel like a catch-22: You need to have a credit card to use and pay off in order to improve your credit score, but you can’t do that until you have credit in the first place.

 There are numerous ways you can build or improve your credit score, but one of the easiest methods is by signing up for a credit card that’s available even if you have fair credit—then using it responsibly for a year or so before trying to upgrade.
 Some of these cards won’t have much to offer in terms of rewards, and others may have perks such as cash back.
 Either way, you need to make responsible use and building your credit your main objective.
-Here are four good credit cards you may be able to qualify for with fair credit.
+Here are some good credit cards you may be able to qualify for with fair credit.